wetransform/inspire-extensions/patterns/_posts/2016-07-03-aggregation.markdown

 ## Intent

+In aggregation, a whole data structure is made of parts belonging to one or more classes, such as a student belonging to multiple classes in their course of studies.
 Similar to composition, aggregation is a form of object combination.
-In aggregation, a whole data structure is made of parts belonging to one or more classes, such as a student belonging to multiple classes in their course of studies.
 In software engineering, we often make a distinction between composition and aggregation:

-1. In [composition](/patterns/composition.html), the lifecycle of the contained object is bound to the lifecycle of the containing object.
-There is exactly one object that owns the contained objects.
 1. In aggregation, the lifecycle of the contained object is independent of the lifecycle of the containing object.
 The contained object ("containee") can thus exist independently and be shared by more than one containing object.
+2. 1.
+In [composition](/patterns/composition.html), the lifecycle of the contained object is bound to the lifecycle of the containing object.
+There is exactly one object that owns the contained objects.

 In aggregation, the container is incomplete when it's missing the containee.
 A car without wheels isn't complete, but the wheel can be mounted on a different car.
 Note that the encoding for the [Association](/patterns/2016/06/03/association.html) pattern is the same as for aggregation.